abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Defining Sums in Terms of Sets
 ---

 Simply put, a sum of two sets is a set that contains all elements from the first set and all elements from the second one.
 But, as with the product, it is not so straightforward to represent sums in terms of sets.
-For example if two sets can have the same element as a member, their sum will have that element twice which is not permitted, because a set cannot contain the same element twice.
+For example, if two sets can have the same element as a member, their sum will have that element twice which is not permitted, because a set cannot contain the same element twice.

 As with the product, the solution is to put some extra structure.